Terasology-Archived/Pathfinding/README.markdown

 To start operating, several preconditions must be fulfilled (most commonly this is the exact positions to operate).
 The definition of those preconditions and the process itself is done in a `WorkType`.

 A `WorkType` is a component system which registers itself to the `WorkFactory`.
-So, modules can bring their own job type implementations into the system.
+So, modules can bring their own work type implementations into the system.

 The central system of the work module is the `WorkBoard`.
 This systems manages all the work.